fgm/mongodb/docs/install.md

 ];
 ```
   * With these settings:
-    * the `default` database alias will handle collections in the `drupal`
+    * The `default` database alias will handle collections in the `drupal`
-      database on the `default` MongoDB server installed in earlier steps
+      database on the `default` MongoDB server installed in earlier steps.
-    * the `keyvalue` database alias will store key-value collections on the
+    * The `keyvalue` database alias will store key-value collections on the
       same `default` MongoDB server, but in a separate `keyvalue` database.
-    * the `logger` database alias will store logger collections on the same
+    * The `logger` database alias will store logger collections on the same
       `default` MongoDB server, but in a separate `logger` database.

 Once the module is installed and enabled, you can check its requirements on